DOWmad/PiCar_Project/readme.md

 ## PiCar Project

-This is a model for a small raspberry pi autonmous car.
-It recognises several traffic signs.
+This project has the following requirements:
+* Lane detection
+* Train a Neural Model to recognise traffic signs (up to 6)
+* Drive down a track and correct itself if it deviates.

-### Phase 1,2 and 3
+### Phases 1,2 and 3

 The building of the car: